hedhyw/telegram-pictionary-it-backend/README.md

 # Telegram Pictionary It (Backend)

-This a backend for [https://github.com/hedhyw/telegram-pictionary-it].
+This a backend for Telegram Mini App "Pictionary It".

+Check [this](https://github.com/hedhyw/telegram-pictionary-it) if you want to run this backend with [the frontend](https://github.com/hedhyw/telegram-pictionary-it-frontend).

 ## Requirements